 Further, most science reports published in newspapers are provided by international news agencies and they contain only science done elsewhere.
 This has led to a common perception that not much science is done in India.
 So when funds for research are reduced, Indian public feels that it is justified.

-Skill building of scientists and personnel in media outreach communication and outreach must be undertaken to overcome these limitations.
-To this end, I offer workshops for scientists on writing science for media.
+Skill building of scientists and personnel for media and communication outreach must be undertaken to overcome these limitations.
+The short term workshops on media productions help scientists mediate their science to the public, directly.

 Though I have made some institutional videos for scientific organisations earlier, I do not any more undertake such projects that can be easily executed by others. it would be more fruitful to strengthen the hands of the existing staff to undertake such tasks, given the user friendly media technologies available today.